 mysql-database-backup.sql file.
 Simply unzip it and you have your MySQL database backup.

-If you’re taking the backup to use elsewhere, check out our tutorial on how to restore your MySQL database using phpMyAdmin.
+If you’re taking the database backup to use elsewhere, be sure to check out our tutorial on how to restore your MySQL database using phpMyAdmin.